alex-piccione/learning.Docker/examples/nginx api devops/README.md

   - [x] Setup tested
 - [ ] Setup Nginx to run both the containers
 - [ ] ...
-- [x] GitHub action to upate and statrt containers
+- [x] GitHub action to upate and start containers
   - [ ] test: when removing containers on docker, it will recreate them
   - [ ] test: when update version, it will show up new version
 - [ ] GitHub action to update deploy version
   - [ ] test: after deploy, the services are updated with new version
 - [x] Docker Compose
-  - [ ] API service
+  - [x] API service
   - [ ] Nginx
-  - [ ] Local version to be run locally
+  - [x] Local version to be run locally
   - [ ] SSH
   - [ ] Domain